 A subsidized loan is awarded on the basis of financial need.
-You won' be charged any interest before you begin repayment or during authorized periods of deferment.
+Interest will not be charged on this loan while the student is enrolled in school or during authorized periods of deferment.
 The federal government "subsidizes" the interest during these periods.

 An unsubsidized loan is not awarded on the basis of need.
-You'll be charged interest from the time the loan is disbursed until it's paid in full.
-If you allow the interest to accrue (accumulate) while you're in school or during other periods of nonpayment, it will be capitalized - that is, the interest will be added to the principal amount of your loan, and additional interest will be based on that higher amount.
+Interest is charged from the time the loan is disbursed until it is paid in full.
+Interest that accrues (accumulates) while the student is in school or during other periods of nonpayment will be capitalized - that is, the interest will be added to the principal amount of the loan and additional interest will be based on that higher amount.

-If you're a regular student enrolled in an eligible program at least half-time, you may receive a DL Stafford Loan.
-Apply using the FAFSA or Renewal FAFSA, just the way you would for other federal student aid.
+A regular student enrolled in an eligible program at least half-time may receive a Stafford loan.
+Complete the FAFSA as you would for other federal student aid.

 |Freshman (<30 hrs) $5,500||Freshman (<30 hrs) $9,500|